Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/ts.md

 ` TS1 = @TS('VARINT')`

-Time series TS1 is defined as a break point series and is set empty (NaN) as default.
+Time series TS1 is defined as a breakpoint series and is set empty (NaN) as default.
 There will be a NaN value at start of requested time period.

 @TS(s,d)